-The MS4 has been mapped in the County and cities in accordance with the 2007-2012 permit.
+The MS4 has been mapped in the County and cities in accordance with the current permit.

-The Construction Activities and Post-Construction Stormwater Management Program Elements both require knowledge of the MS4 location to determine if proposed activity will discharge to the MS4 and is therefore regulated.
+The Construction Activities and Post-Construction SMP Elements both require knowledge of the MS4 location to determine if proposed activity will discharge to the MS4 and is therefore regulated.
 A general permit requirement is to conduct spot checks of the MS4 following storms with a return frequency greater than the 10 year event.
 A knowledge of the system location is critical to this task.